Trans-Canada Highway: "Mile zero"

 Although there does not appear to be any nationally sanctioned "starting point" for the entire Trans-Canada Highway system, St. John's has adopted this designation for the section of highway running in the city.
 The foot of East White Hills Road in St. John's, near Logy Bay Road, would be a more precise starting point of the highway, where the road meets and transfers into the start of the Trans-Canada Highway.
-The terminus of the Trans-Canada Highway in Victoria, located at the foot of Douglas Street and Dallas Road at Beacon Hill Park, is also marked by a "mile zero" monument.
+The terminus of the Trans-Canada Highway in Victoria, British Columbia, at the foot of Douglas Street and Dallas Road at Beacon Hill Park, is also marked by a "mile zero" monument.
 St. John's downtown arena, Mary Brown's Centre, was originally branded under naming rights as "Mile One Centre" in reference to the geography of the region.

 The usage of miles instead of kilometres at both designations dates back to when the Trans-Canada Highway was completed in 1962, prior to metrication in Canada.

 Other routes

 Highway 16 (Yellowhead Highway)

-The Yellowhead Highway is a 2,859 km highway in Western Canada, running from Masset, British Columbia, to where it intersects Highway 1 (Trans-Canada Highway) just west of Portage la Prairie, Manitoba.
-It is designated as Highway 16 in all four provinces that it passes through (British Columbia, Alberta, Saskatchewan and Manitoba).
-It follows a more northerly east–west route across Western Canada than the main TCH and passes through fewer cities, with Edmonton being the largest on the route.
-Other major municipalities on the route include Prince Rupert, Prince George, Lloydminster and Saskatoon.
-The Yellowhead Highway is most well known for passing through Jasper National Park in Alberta, where it crosses the Continental Divide through its namesake Yellowhead Pass.
-Since it carries significantly less traffic than its more southerly counterpart, the Yellowhead is almost exclusively a two-lane highway in British Columbia and Manitoba, and is only partially upgraded to four-lane expressway standards in Alberta and Saskatchewan.
-Until recently, the Yellowhead Highway had its own unique highway number signs, but they have now mostly been replaced with standard maple-leaf Trans-Canada Highway signs, with numberless Yellowhead shields posted adjacent to them.
+The Yellowhead Highway is a 2,859 km highway in Western Canada, running from Masset, British Columbia, on Graham Island (in Haida Gwaii), east to where it intersects the main Trans-Canada Highway (Highway 1) just west of Portage la Prairie, Manitoba, near Winnipeg.
+It is designated as Highway 16 in all four provinces that it passes through (British Columbia, Alberta, Saskatchewan, and Manitoba).
+It follows a more northerly east–west route across Western Canada than the main TCH and passes through fewer cities.
+Other major municipalities on the route include Prince Rupert, Prince George, Lloydminster, and Saskatoon.
+The Yellowhead Highway is most well-known for passing through Jasper National Park in Alberta, where it crosses the Continental Divide through its namesake Yellowhead Pass.
+Since it carries significantly less traffic than its more southerly counterpart, the Yellowhead is almost exclusively a two-lane highway in British Columbia and Manitoba, and is only partially a four-lane expressway in Alberta and Saskatchewan.
+Until 1990, the Yellowhead Highway had its own unique highway number signs, but they have now mostly been replaced with standard maple-leaf Trans-Canada Highway signs, with numberless Yellowhead shields posted adjacent to them.